Tank1334/Onboarding-Newbies/chapter_01/day_03.md

 - Similar to views in traditional databases, providing a virtual representation of data stored in one or more tables.
 - Simplifies complex queries and enhances data abstraction.

+#### 11. **Hive Transactions:**
+- Hive supports ACID (Atomicity, Consistency, Isolation, Durability) transactions for data manipulation operations.
+- Ensures data integrity and consistency in Hive tables.
+#### 12. **External Tables:**
+- Hive supports the creation of external tables, which reference data stored outside the Hive warehouse directory.
+- External tables allow Hive to interact with data in its original location without moving or copying it.
+#### 13.**Internal Tables:**
+- Internal tables in Hive are managed by the Hive Metastore, and the data is stored in the Hive warehouse directory.
+- Internal tables are tightly coupled with Hive, and the data is deleted when the table is dropped.
+#### 14. **Materialized Views:**
+- Materialized views in Hive store the results of precomputed queries, allowing for faster query execution.
+- Materialized views are particularly useful for aggregations and complex queries on large datasets.
+#### 15. **Hive on Tez:**
+- Apache Tez is an alternative execution engine for Hive, providing improved performance and resource utilization.
+- Hive on Tez offers better query optimization and faster query execution for complex workloads.
+#### 16. **Hive Auxiliary JARs:**
+- Hive allows the use of auxiliary JARs to extend its functionality, such as custom SerDes, UDFs, and input/output formats.
+- Auxiliary JARs enable users to integrate custom logic and data formats into Hive queries.

 ### **Real-World Use Cases:**

 - **Data Warehousing:** Hive is widely used for large-scale data warehousing tasks, enabling users to perform analytics on vast datasets.